Ethiopia Food Guide

 Kurt (Raw Meat)

-Raw meat from the choicest parts of an ox, served at specialty restaurants like Brundo.
-Reserved for special occasions and represents Ethiopian culinary tradition.
+Raw meat cut from the best parts of an ox, served at specialist spots like Brundo.
+It is an occasion dish with deep roots in Ethiopian eating.

 Regional Cuisine Highlights